-- In many simple topologies, it is desirable to use devices that have statically configured physical addresses.
+- 1113 In many simple topologies, it is desirable to use devices that have statically configured physical - 1114 addresses.
 This can simplify the implementation of the device.
-For example, an SMBus device that is not used in a hot-plug application would not need to support the SMBus address assignment (SMBus ARP) protocol.
-Fixed addresses can also aid in identifying the location and use of an MCTP device in a system.
-For example, if a system has two otherwise identical MCTP devices, a system vendor will know that the device at address "X" is the one at the front of the motherboard, and the device at address "Y" is at the back, because that is how they assigned the addresses when the system was designed. - Therefore, MCTP transport bindings, such as for SMBus, are allowed to support devices being at static physical addresses without requiring the binding to define a mechanism that enables the bus owner to discover MCTP devices that are using static addresses. - In this case, the bridge or bus owner must have a prior knowledge of the addresses of those devices to be able to assign EIDs to those devices and to support routing services for those devices.
+For example, an SMBus/I2C device that is - 1115 not used in a hot-plug application would not need to support the SMBus address assignment (SMBus - 1116 ARP) protocol.
+Fixed addresses can also aid in identifying the location and use of an MCTP device in a - 1117 system.
+For example, if a system has two otherwise identical MCTP devices, a system vendor will know - that the device at address "X" is the one at the front of the motherboard, and the device at address "Y" is - 1119 at the back, because that is how they assigned the addresses when the system was designed.

+- Therefore, MCTP transport bindings, such as for SMBus/I2C, are allowed to support devices being at static physical addresses without requiring the binding to define a mechanism that enables the bus owner to discover MCTP devices that are using static addresses. - In this case, the bridge or bus owner shall have a-priori knowledge of the addresses of those devices to be able to assign EIDs to those devices and to support routing services for those devices.
 To support this requirement, the following requirements and recommendations are given to device vendors: - Devices that act as bus owners or bridges and are intended to support MCTP devices that use static physical addresses should provide a non-volatile configuration option that enables the system integrator to configure which device addresses are being used for devices on each bus that is owned by the bridge/bus owner. - The mechanism by which this non-volatile configuration occurs is specific to the device vendor.
 In many cases, the physical address information will be kept in some type of non-volatile storage that is associated with the device and gets loaded when the device is manufactured or when the device is integrated into a system.
 In other cases, this information may be coded into a firmware build for the device.

-8.17.4 Endpoint ID Assignment Process for Bus Owners/Bridges
+8.18.5 Endpoint ID assignment process for bus owners/bridges

-The bus owner/bridge must get its own EID assignment, and a pool of EIDs, as follows.
+The bus owner/bridge shall get its own EID assignment, and a pool of EIDs, as follows.
 These steps only apply to bus owner/bridge devices that are not the topmost bus owner.